S.O.S. Meteors: Mortimer in Paris: Plot

-While Western Europe suffered for several months from weather disasters, Mortimer arrives in Paris to meet his French friend meteorologist Professor Labrousse.
+While Western Europe suffered for several months from weather disasters, Mortimer arrives in Paris to meet his French friend, the meteorologist Professor Labrousse.
 In a taxi that takes him to Gare des Invalides through the Royal Street, Mortimer and the driver witness a serious accident caused by a blue Ford Custom.
 Then at the station of Versailles - Rive Gauche, a taxi sent by Labrousse and led by a certain Ernest takes him to the destination, the teacher's house in Jouy-en-Josas.

 However, on the road, the headlights of the car failed while the black night fell.
 Fortunately, a postman named Louis offers them to follow him, but ends after a few minutes.
 Ernest confused the headlights of the postal truck with those of the Blue Custom.
 The excessive speed of the car bandits causes an accident with the taxi that plunged it into a pond.
 Ernest then tries to find relief, Mortimer falls in the water and narrowly escapes drowning.
 Having reached the mainland, hitchhiking allows him to reach his destination.
 There, after reports of his adventures to his friend, he gives his hypothesis about the causes of climate events: having noticed that only Western Europe is affected by these disasters, he deduces that it is the work of enemies of the West and not from nature.

 The next day, the two characters learn of the police that the taxi was found in Étang de la Geneste and Ernest was not found.
 Mortimer, Labrousse and he then travel to a place where people are mysterious.
 Mortimer then identifies the blue Ford Custom prowlers hear the Rue Royale.
 Then, after a brief investigation, he discovers that the accident could not have happened in Geneste Pond and therefore concludes that someone sought to move the location of the accident.
 He finally discovers that the taxi returned to the park at Troussalet Castle.
 There, he recognizes the pond of the accident, before being kidnapped by masked men.

 The next day in Paris, at the Ministry of the Interior, Blake helps Commissioner Pradier, head of the DST, to struggle against a foreign spy network operating in France.
 While studying the letter of the Paris headquarters of the Swedish firm Scandinavia, whose leader is a Per Enrik Quarnstron, he discovered a microfilm hidden in the header.
 It is the Professor Labrousse who translates the code.
 Indeed, this message is simply a weather report which promises significant disruption for the evening.
 All of this reinforces the theory of Mortimer.
 If Labrousse came, it was to talk to Blake about Mortimer's mysterious disappearance.